 • Low self-esteem or feeling like you're “not good enough”

-How We Help Social Anxiety
+How Therapy Can Help Social Anxiety

 We use Cognitive Behavioral Therapy (CBT) to help you identify the anxious thoughts that fuel social fears—like assuming others are judging you harshly—and gradually build confidence through small, supportive exposure to feared situations.

+With the right support, social anxiety becomes something you can face—not something that defines you.
 You don’t have to “fix” who you are.
 You just need support in understanding your brain, owning your strengths, and finding ways to thrive.

 Social Anxiety Disorder Therapy FAQs